What’s the Point of Consciousness?

 “And yet I think also that if even we today could acquire the knack of maintaining undistracted consciousness between coffee breaks, we too might find that we possessed angelic talents, powers, and skills.” – Joseph Campbell

-The flourishing of humanity depends on many mental and physical attributes, such as dexterous hands, abstract thought, communication ability and kin relations.
-If any of these characteristics vanished on a widespread scale, our quality of life would almost certainly regress.
-Although most traits foundational to human achievement are intact, a mental faculty indispensable to human progress is being catastrophically degraded.
+Human flourishing depends on many mental and physical attributes: dexterous hands, abstract thought, language, and social bonds.
+If any of these vanished on a large scale, our quality of life would decline.
+Most of these foundations of human achievement remain intact—but one mental faculty essential to progress is in alarming decline.
+Continue reading “The Importance of Awareness”

 Who’s in Control?